 Naro News & Views

 This space features current and recent articles and posts by Naro co-owner Tench Phillips.
 Tench is a regular columnist for Veer Magazine where he often expands on subjects he is passionate about: social justice, environmental protection, and peace.
 This page will feature both his Veer columns and additional articles.
-Here is an archive link to past articles by Tench.
+Please feel free to comment on films or offer your own opinion on posted topics.
+Please note that comments are moderated for relevancy and civility.